Jackysi/advancedtomato/release/src/router/dnscrypt/README-WINDOWS.markdown

 this is not the case, try a different server.
 If this is the case, install the service:

-    dnscrypt-proxy.exe -R "name" -L "<full path to the dnscrypt-resolvers.csv file>" --install
+    dnscrypt-proxy.exe -R "name" --install

 4) Change your DNS settings to `127.0.0.1`

-Congratulations, you're now using DNSCrypt.
+Congratulations, you're now using DNSCrypt!

 How to open an elevated command prompt
 --------------------------------------

-On Windows 8.1, press the Windows key + the X key and select "Windows Command Prompt (Admin)" or "Windows PowerShell (Admin)".
+On Windows 8.1 and Windows 10, press the Windows key + the X key and select "Windows Command Prompt (Admin)" or "Windows PowerShell (Admin)".

 Advanced usage
 --------------